 The maps of coastal flood hazard areas show potential year 2100 floodplain areas, based on approximate flood construction levels and incorporating sea level rise.

-The intent of these maps are to highlight areas that may benefit from development of coastal floodplain maps.
+The intent of these maps is to highlight areas that may benefit from development of coastal floodplain maps.
 Please note that floodplain areas have not been ground-proofed, verified or studied to confirm their exact location.

 The maps of potential floodplain areas contain record information that has been funded by or provided to the Province of British Columbia.
 The information was prepared for the intended recipient for their purposes only.